 The Sherman Tank

 The Sherman tank was the main battle tank for American Army during the Second World War.
 By the end of the Second World War over 57,000 M4 tanks, called the Sherman, would be sent to the battlefields of Europe and the Pacific.The Sherman tank burning in this picture just above was knocked out by the German anti-tank weapon, the panzerfaust.
 The danger of using this weapon was the you had to get within 100 feet of your target putting yourself in extreme danger before it was effective.

 The German Panzerfaust in action on the Battlefield

-Toward the end of the war when Germany had very few tanks left to defend their homeland, to offset that shortfall the German Army handed out Panzerfaust to their home guard which consisted mostly of young boys and old men it was inexpensive and very effective against even the Allie armies most heavy tanks.
-Task Force Baum would lose half its tanks to this weapon during the battle for Berlin the Red Army would take heavy losses to this weapon.
+Toward the end of the war when Germany had very few tanks left to defend their homeland.
+To offset this shortfall the German Army handed out Panzerfaust to their home guard which consisted mostly of young boys and old men.
+The Panerfaust was inexpensive and very effective against even the Allie armies most heavy tanks.
+Task Force Baum would lose half its tanks to this weapon during the battle for Berlin the Red Army would also take heavy losses to this weapon.

 German Tank Destroyers enter Hammelburg